 "Along with a great catalog of information, here are real live people I can communicate with, ask questions of, and relate to.
 We share ideas, treatments, and frustrations.
 I may have PSC, but I no longer feel isolated."

 Patient Conferences: Since 2005, PSC Partners has held annual patient conferences for PSC patients and caregivers at different medical centers throughout the country.
 These weekend conferences offer a wonderful opportunity to learn about the most recent advances in PSC treatments and research while sharing experiences, advice, and concerns with other PSCers.
 Past conference presentation videos and slides are available to review.
 To read summaries of past conference presentations, please visit our archived newsletters.
-Click here to find out why you should attend the conference.
+Click here to find out why you should attend a PSC Partners Conference.
 Click here for more information about the upcoming conference.

 Research Grants: We award research grants to prominent PSC researchers annually through our competitive grant program.
 The members of our Scientific/Medical Advisory Committee (SMAC) are actively engaged in deciding where to allocate our funds for PSC research.
 Click here for further information about past and future grants.